 You are welcome to take photos and videos, and use handheld cameras and camera phones.
 Please read our photography guidelines.

 Can I bring a large group?

-You can certainly bring a large group—be sure to purchase the tickets online and reserve your time.
+You can certainly bring a large group.

 Are the gardens handicap accessible?